-Four aboveground facilities (two valves, MLV-07 and MLV-15; and two pump stations, PS-15 and PS-16) will be located in sagebrush habitat.
-Each valve requires about 0.03 acre, PS-15 requires about nine acres and PS-16 requires about eight acres.
-All four sites are located along existing roads so that potential sage-grouse habitat is already somewhat affected.
+Two aboveground facilities (pump stations PS-15 and PS-16) will be located in sagebrush habitat in South Dakota.
+The permanent footprint of PS-15 is about 9.25 acres while the permanent footprint of PS-16 is about 11.25 acres.
+Each site is located near existing roads so that potential sage-grouse habitat is already somewhat affected by local traffic and activity.
 Sagebrush cover at each site is variable and relatively low.
-Silver sagebrush cover at MLV-07 varies from 10 to 20 percent; Wyoming big sagebrush cover at MLV-15 varies from 5 to 15 percent.
-Wyoming big sagebrush cover at PS-15 varies from 5 to 20 percent, and from 10 to 15 percent at PS-16.
+Wyoming big sagebrush cover at PS-15 varies from 5 to 20 percent and from 10 to 15 percent at PS-16.
 Keystone will consider measures to restore, enhance and preserve sagebrush communities in the vicinity of each site, within the context of the amount of disturbance and existing habitat quality at each site.